bazaarvoice/api-analytics/README.md

 Bazaarvoice API Analytics starter kit
 ================

-The Bazaarvoice API Analytics starter kit is a static sample consisting of HTML, CSS, and js that demonstrates how API users should implement the required analytics tags when using the Bazaarvoice API.
+The Bazaarvoice API Analytics starter kit is a sample consisting of static HTML, CSS, and js that demonstrates how API users should implement the required analytics tags when using the Bazaarvoice API.

 Before Using:
 -------------
-Read the documentation on the [Bazaarvoice Developer Portal](https://developer.bazaarvoice.com/apis/conversations/tutorials/Analytics) to ensure you understand the benefits of analytics as well as the requirements.
-Documentation includes the [API Terms of Use](https://developer.bazaarvoice.com/legal/terms_of_use).
+1. Read the documentation on the [Bazaarvoice Developer Portal](https://developer.bazaarvoice.com/apis/conversations/tutorials/Analytics) to ensure you understand the benefits of analytics as well as the requirements.
+Developers should also be familiar with the [API Terms of Use](https://developer.bazaarvoice.com/legal/terms_of_use).

-Make sure the ROI beacon is turned on.
+2. Make sure the ROI beacon is turned on.
 This is accomplished with the help of your Bazaarvoice engineering team.

-Also make sure that you have included the domain enabled to accept 3rd party cookies.
+3. Also make sure that you have included the domain enabled to accept 3rd party cookies.
 This is also something the Bazaarvoice engineering team can assist with.

-The starter kit is meant as a sample.
+4. Realize the starter kit is meant as a sample.
 It is static and by no means optimized for speed and scale.
 There are no calls made to the API to get product data.
 The code is provided as a means to help API users better understand API analytics.

 Hosted Sample:
 ---------------